RichardB0101/interviews/NordCurrent/level-junior/README.md

-## In order to run test suite made by Richard's for NordCurrent Interview
+## In order to run test suite made by Richard for NordCurrent Interview
 Run this:
 ```
 ./vendor/bin/phpunit tests/RichardTest.php --colors